 Is there room to add another bar?
 Take advantage of the fact that baby clothing is smaller and if you can, add an additional bar to hang the clothing to maximize space.
-You can purchase pre-made closet organizers that you can customize to make the most out of baby’s closet.
+You can purchase pre-made closet organizers that you can customize to make the most out of your baby’s closet.

-The best trick to more space in your home, less is more!
+The best trick to more space in your home is less is more!
 So if you find you have extra things laying around, throw a reverse housewarming party!
 You’ll be starting a new party trend.
 Set aside your unwanted items and instead of having your friends bring a housewarming gift, they are to pick one of your items and take it home with them.
 This is a great way to reunite with friends, find your unwanted things a good home, and de-clutter all at the same time!

 Originally posted on porch.com